Dziewiat/Merging-and-Annotating-raw-genomic-data-using-multiple-databases/README.md

+The goal of this code is to merge two files, one containing mutations data, and the other containing genomic data.
+It determines mutation types and matches mutations to specific genes.

-This code cleans an Excel file containing information about gene mutations by:
+It cleans an Excel file containing information about gene mutations by:
 - Handling missing values
 - Removing duplicates
 - Checking for inconsistencies